josephhrohman/Graphs/README.md

 ### Examples of Graph Implementation:
 Facebook Like & Comment
-Facebook Search for Friend (breadth vs width)
+Facebook Search for Friend (breadth vs depth)

 ### Why Graphs are Useful:
 Graphs are eeeeverywhere.